bayan6060/phiter_eart/README.md

+# ARTPHIL
+ARTPHIL is a software system that encrypt protected health information (PHI) from any plain text file. it integrates two model E-ART encrption algorithm and Philter

-# Installing Philter
+# Installing ARTPHIL

-To install Philter from PyPi, run the following command:
+To install ARTPHIL from PyPi, run the following command:

 ```bash
 pip3 install philter-ucsf